Puerto Rico’s Colorful Old San Juan: Things to Do & Travel Guide (Updated 2023)

 Playa El Escambrón

-A lot of Old San Juan is houses that people live in, so considering the size, there aren’t too many restaurants to choose from.
+A lot of Old San Juan is houses that people live in.
 There are a lot of souvenir and non-souvenir shops, and I found a few antique stores with some amazing finds.
 The southern part of the island, which is where the cruise ship port is, is easily more tourist-y.
 It gets less tourist-y when you head north.
 This is also where you can find the most nightlife.
-Though Old San Juan is beautiful and obviously more historic than the rest of San Juan, I would’ve ventured out to other parts of the city had my stay been longer.
-Two days is enough to see the Old Town but not enough to venture out.
+Though Old San Juan is beautiful and obviously more historic than the rest of San Juan, you can venture out to other parts of the city.
+Two days is enough to see the Old Town but not enough to see even more.
+That being said, Old San Juan is by far the gem of the city.

 There are a few drawbacks.
 I kept hearing that Puerto Rico is “so cheap” after Hurricane Maria.
 My flight and hostel stay was pricier than I pay for in Europe, so I was skeptical – and rightfully so.
 It’s a bit more expensive than the Washington, DC area, which is one of the priciest places in the country.
 So no, it’s not a budget destination.
 Expect to pay over $10 for a meal easily, and without a drink.
 Lots of meals are over $20.
 I can’t speak to how this compares to before Maria or in comparison to other Caribbean Islands.

 However, I would absolutely recommend a visit to San Juan.
 I cannot get over the beauty of this city.
 It is packed with humble yet beautiful architecture along the coast and is stunning.
 What’s really fun is that all the houses are painted different colours and it’s by far one of the most colourful places I’ve ever been.
 It’s an absolutely gorgeous area that makes for a great city slash beach escape.
 The people are so friendly and the city is quite large.
-It would be nice to one day go back and explore the rest of the city and the island.
+I’ve been there again since my first visit and I might just go back again.

 If you live within a reasonable distance of San Juan, it’s a great place to go on a long weekend.
 You won’t see nearly as much as there is to see but it’s a good amount of time to get away and explore.
-Otherwise, it’s a great destination that’s very overlooked.
+Otherwise, it’s a great destination that’s used as a port stop when it deserves at least a few days.

 Have you ever been to San Juan?
 What did you think?